cornellev/urban-concept/elec/README.md

   powershell -ExecutionPolicy Bypass -File setup/setup-windows.ps1
   ```
   It installs anything missing (CMake, Ninja, Just, the GitHub CLI, and the arm compiler) and downloads picotool.
 Windows may pop up permission windows during installs. click yes for all of them.
-- Close and open a new terminal, bc PATH may not be updated yet.
+- Close and open a new terminal, because PATH may not be updated yet.

 ### macOS